Ch. 17. Diplomas

 17.3.6 The revision description

-Even if this is an optional part of the header, it is essential that all changes to the file are recorded.
-Each change is described within a separate <change> element.
+Even if this is an optional part of the header, it is essential that all changes to the file are recorded, apart from, perhaps, very minor changes.
+Each change is described i a separate <change> element.
 Within it, the <date> is given first, then the <name> of the reviser (preferably with affiliation), and, finally, a description in prose of the actual change.

 A short series of <change> elements may look like this: